minnojs/minno-time/src/js/extensions/dscore/README.md

 #### dynamicPost
 This function takes an object, jsonifies it, and sends it to the server.
-It returns a jQuery promise so you can do anything that you like after it finishes.
+It returns a promise so you can do anything that you like after it finishes.

 ```js
 // Compute score